Acute Kidney InjurySkip to the navigation

 - Antibiotics, such as gentamicin and streptomycin.

-- Pain medicines, such as aspirin and ibuprofen.
+- Pain medicines, such as naproxen and ibuprofen.

 - Some blood pressure medicines, such as ACE inhibitors.